Article I: Name and Purpose

 Voting members may be removed by a unanimous vote of the officers present and ⅔ of voting members in attendance during a special session.

-Article III.
+Article IV.
 County Executive Committee (CEC)

 1. Composition of Committee

 The county executive committee shall consist of all elected officers.